OpenFAST/openfast/docs/source/user/subdyn/theory.rst

 	\Phi_R = -K_{LL}^{-1} K_{LR}

 where the brackets have been removed for simplicity.
+If the structure is unconstrained, the matrix :math:`{\Phi_R}` corresponds to rigid body modes, ensuring that the internal nodes follow the rigid body displacements imposed by the interface DOFs.
+This has been verified analytically using the stiffness matrix of a single beam element.
 :math:`{\Phi_L}` (*L*\ ×\ *L* matrix) represents the internal eigenmodes, i.e., the natural modes of the system restrained at the boundary (interface and bottom nodes), and can be obtained by solving the eigenvalue problem: